bootdotdev/blog/content/stories/asynchronous-flows-and-webhooks.md

 Let's step through what each component is.

 1. We have the `adonis_app` which we'll be using to call our external API.
-2. We also have an `external_api`, which is somewhat self explanatory.
+2. We also have an `external_api`, which is somewhat self-explanatory.
 This is the "Help Desk" API that we'll be calling that we can expect a webhook from at a later time.
 3. In addition, there's a `postgres` container, as we'll need to store some data along the way.
 4. There's also a `redis` container, but we won't be touching it, it's solely to facilitate our artificial webhook